daKmoR/testing-workflow-for-web-components/README.md

 06 04 2019 10:40:45.381:ERROR [reporter.coverage-istanbul]: Coverage for functions (75%) does not meet global threshold (90%)
 ```

-So first of our coverge is way lower then before and our command even fails although all tests run successfully.
+So first of our coverage is way lower than before and our command even fails although all tests run successfully.
-Apparently there is a 90% limit on what your code coverage should be.
+Apparently, there is a 90% limit on what your code coverage should be.

 So let's add a test
 ```js